 Informed consent must be appropriately documented, in accordance with, and to the extent required by [45 CFR 46.117] or [21 CFR 50.27].
-Informed consent is documented by the use of a written consent form approved by the IRB and signed and dated by the subject or the subject's legally authorized representative at the time of consent.
-A copy of the signed and dated consent form must be given to the person signing the form.
+Informed consent is documented by the use of a written consent form approved by the IRB and signed (including in an electronic format) and dated by the subject or the subject's legally authorized representative at the time of consent.
+The Investigator must give the subject or the subject's LAR adequate opportunity to read the informed consent before it is signed.
+Alternatively, the informed consent may be read to the subject or the subject's LAR.
+A written copy of the consent form must be given to the person signing the form.
+Vail Health IRB does not accept short form Informed consent.